Lee Hedges: Athletic career

-Hedges was a three-sport star (football, basketball, baseball) at Fair Park, an All-State running back in 1947 who help Fair Park run its winning streak against crosstown rival Byrd to five years in a row in the annual Thanksgiving Day game at Louisiana State Fair Stadium in Shreveport.
+Hedges was a three-sport star (football, basketball, baseball) at Fair Park, an All-State running back in 1947 who help Fair Park run its winning streak against crosstown rival Byrd to five consecutive times in the annual Thanksgiving Day game at Louisiana State Fair Stadium in Shreveport.

-He then played football and baseball at LSU.
+Hedges then played football and baseball at LSU.
 He was a quarterback for a time at LSU, then switched to running back and was part of the "Cinderella" 1949 Tigers team that won its last six games and took an 8–2 record into the Sugar Bowl, a 35–0 loss to undefeated and No. 2-ranked University of Oklahoma (coached by Bud Wilkinson, quarterbacked by Darrell Royal).

 An outfielder in baseball, he played two years professionally (1952–53) with the Baton Rouge Red Sticks of the Evangeline Baseball League.

 Football was really what I loved more than baseball, but I played summer baseball every year...
 I went to a tryout camp with the Yankees in Joplin, Missouri, after my sophomore year at LSU.
 I had a chance to decide which one I liked the most.
 I chose football.
 I love baseball, but after you play in Tiger Stadium, there's nothing like it so I went back for my last two years at LSU.